-3.6 Accreditation Periods and Policy
+3.6 Recognition Periods and Policy

 Selection of Recognition periods is based on WMD judgment of the degree to which a laboratory meets criteria in this Handbook and whether the laboratory routinely submits data in a timely manner.
-While minor deficiencies may not affect a laboratory's ability to establish Recognition, they will result in a shorter Recognition period to encourage the necessary oversight to achieve corrective action.
+While minor nonconformities may not affect a laboratory's ability to establish Recognition, they will result in a shorter Recognition period to encourage the necessary oversight to achieve corrective action.

 Each laboratory will be given every opportunity to provide input to WMD for evaluation and to provide feedback to WMD assessments and evaluations.
-Any laboratory has the right to appeal Recognition decisions in writing to the NIST/WMD.
+Any laboratory has the right to appeal Recognition decisions in writing to the WMD.
+Appeal responses will likely include a full independent on-site assessment of the laboratory according to the criteria in this Handbook.

-Complaints regarding the operation of the Recognition program, on-site assessments, document review by NIST or any NIST-assigned technical expert should be forwarded to the NIST/WMD in writing.
+Complaints regarding the operation of the Recognition program, on-site assessments, document review by NIST or any NIST-assigned technical expert should be forwarded to the WMD in writing.

-3.6.1 Full renewal - 2 year
+3.6.1 Full renewal - Two year

-For those laboratories fully meeting criteria in this Handbook, a 2-year Certificate of Measurement Traceability will be issued; however, additional data must continue to be submitted annually for review as requested.
-Any laboratory that cannot meet the criteria in this Handbook should not apply for NVLAP formal accreditation.
+For those laboratories fully meeting criteria in this Handbook, a two-year Certificate of Measurement Traceability may be issued; however, additional data must continue to be submitted annually for review as requested.